f5devcentral/secure-deliver-optimize-genai/docs/class5/class5.rst

 .. image:: ./_static/class5-pii-08-1.png

-Example of a regex only matches if not f5.com email domain.
-Hence, only non f5.com email will be redacted. f5.com domain will not be redacted.
+In this example, the regex is designed to match only email addresses that are not from the f5.com domain.
+As a result, only non-f5.com email addresses will be redacted, while f5.com addresses remain visible.

+This behavior is intentional.
+This to prevents the AI agent from sending emails to external domains.
+If the AI agent receives an instruction to send an email to an unknown or external address (perhaps due to manipulation), the address will be redacted, causing the operation to fail.

 .. image:: ./_static/class5-pii-09-no-org-email.png